 After Losing My Status

-Every time I saw or heard of someone having been replaced and them feeling down, weak or sulky, and not wanting to follow anymore, then I looked down on them.
-I thought it was nothing more than different people having different functions within, that there was no distinction between high or low, that we were all God’s creations and there was nothing to feel down about.
-So whether I was taking care of new believers or leading a district, I never thought I focused much on my status, that I was that sort of person.
-I never would have thought in a million years that I would display such shameful behavior when I myself was replaced …
+Every time I saw someone who had been replaced as a leader and them feeling down, weak or sulky, then I looked down on them.
+I thought: “It was nothing more than different people doing different work within the church, that there was no distinction between high or low, that we were all God’s creations and there was nothing to feel down about.”
+So whether I was watering new believers or serving as a leader, I never thought I focused much on my status, that I was that sort of person.
+I never would have thought in a million years that I would display such shameful behavior when I myself was replaced as a leader.

-As my work had not brought about any results for some time, my leader replaced me.
-At that time, I thought even if my character wasn’t made out to be a district leader, I must surely still be allowed to do the watering or safeguarding work.
-I never expected for my leader to get me taking care of the routine stuff.
-I was surprised then, thinking of such a dignified district leader as myself being today made to run errands, and that anyone in the church who could run or who had a little intelligence could do this job.
-Wasn’t getting me to do this job an obvious waste of my talents?
-But I kept my feelings to myself, afraid that my sisters would say I was disobedient, that I cared about my status.
+Some time ago, because I had not been performing any real work and was always preaching doctrine, my leader replaced me.
+At that time, I thought to myself: “Even if my caliber wasn’t made out to be a mid-level leader, I was still competent to fellowship about the truth and do the work of watering and supporting the church.”
+I never expected for my leader to task me with taking care of the general affairs of the church.
+I was surprised then, and I thought, “Such a mid-level leader as myself, am I now to be made to run errands?
+Anyone in the church who could run or who had a little intelligence could do this job.
+Wasn’t getting me to do this job an obvious waste of my talents?”
+But I was afraid that my leader would say I was disobedient and that I cared about my status, so I forced a smile and agreed.
 But as soon as I got home, I fell flat on the bed and felt awful.
-Thoughts of having no status from now on and wondering how my brothers and sisters would see me filled my head.
-And to make me run errands—how would I ever be able to have my day again?
+“Since I have no status, what will my brothers and sisters think of me?
+Now I am only running some errands, how will I ever be able to have my day again?”
+These thoughts filled my head.
 The more I thought about it, the more awful I felt.